-There must be a clubhouse facility either on or adjacent to the ground, which must be open on matchdays to provide refreshments and toilet facilities for spectators.
-These should include male, female and accessible toilet facilities.
-Please note the ground toilet requirements at criterion 2.4.
+There must be a clubhouse facility either on or adjacent to the ground, which must be open on matchdays to provide refreshments refreshments (unless refreshments are provided elsewhere in the ground) and toilet facilities for spectators.
+Where a ground has concourses with the same provision as above, these can replace the need for a clubhouse.

-GRADE-SPECIFIC REQUIREMENTS GRADE 1 GRADE 2 The Clubbayes must also provide refreshments to visiting Players, Officials and Match Officials, upless provided for elsowbays in the ground GRADE 3 Clubhouse must also provide refreshments to visiting Players, Officials and Match Officials, unless provided for elsewhere in the ground.
+GRADE-SPECIFIC REQUIREMENTS GRADE 1 GRADE 2 The Clubbause must also provide refreshments to visiting Players, Officials and Match Officials, upless provided for elsewhere in the ground GRADE 3 e Clubhouse must also provide refreshments to visiting Players, Officials and Match Officials, unless provided for elsewhere in the ground.
 GRADE 4 NEW BUILDS AND CONVERSIONS Clubhouse facilities should be welcoming to all spectators and users.
 High-quality facilities may increase revenues for clubs through the sale of food and refreshments.
 Consideration needs to be given to the number of male, female and accessible toilets as well as making provision for baby-changing facilities.